exakat/exakat-docs/Reference/Reports.rst

 The Clustergrammar report format data for a clustergrammer diagram.

-Clustergrammer is a visualisation tool that may be found online.
+` :ref:`report-clustergrammer` ` is a visualisation tool that may be found online.
 After generation of this report, a TEXT file is available in the project directory.
 Upload it on `http://amp.pharm.mssm.edu/clustergrammer/ <http://amp.pharm.mssm.edu/clustergrammer/>`_ to visualize it.

 See a live report here : `Clustergrammer <http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/5a8d41bf3a82d32a9dacddd9/clustergrammer.txt>`_.